gradle/gradle/design-docs/publication-model.md

 # Open issues

+* Use authentication information from Maven settings.xml
 * Live collections of artifacts.
-* Add a packaging to a publication, add multiple packagings to a publication.
+* Add multiple components to a publication.
 * How to get rid of `Configuration.artifacts`?
 * How to map a project dependency to Ivy publication or Maven publication when generating descriptor?
 * Add in local publications.